Davenchy/DEPI-project/devops/README.md

 - Captcha protection disabled.
 - The `jenkins` host added to the `LOCAL_NETWORK_ALLOWLIST`.
 - The main config screen is disabled for the first run.

+Also, the `scripts/gogs_entrypoint.sh` script is copied to the container.
+This script will set up the Gogs server with the `gogs-config.ini` on the first run.

 ## Ansible